rkclark/ardoq-multi-bar-chart/README.md

-This gives us a simple visual representation of how the values in each of our custom fields are split between our components :)
+This gives us a simple visual representation of how the values in each of our custom fields are split between our components.
+Nice!

+You've probably had to use your imagination a bit to follow these examples which are all just based on dummy components and data.
+If you are using any numeric fields in your Ardoq model, I'd recommend installing the plugin and having a play to see what you can make it do :)

 ## Installation